fmendozaro/RESTaurant/finish-the-project.md

     constraints fails, we should still see the old values in the form for creating a reservation, the user's input should not be erased.

-- Allow a user to order online and implement all the CRUD functionality
+- Allow the users to place an order online and implement all the CRUD functionality

+    HINTS:

-    Create the `orders, items, orders_items` tables and implement all the backend logic necessary to allow the user to menu items online.
+    - Create the `orders, items, orders_items` tables and implement all the backend logic necessary to allow the user to menu items online.

-    Create a way to add menu items to the DB and edit them, creating a seeder for menu items is a good idea to have something to start with and test your app.
+    - Create a way to add menu items to the DB and edit them, creating a seeder for menu items is a good idea to have something to start with and test your app.

 - Make it pretty!

     While bootstrap is very helpful, our site could look much better than an out of the box bootstrap website.
-Recall your CSS prowess and style it up!
+Recall your CSS powers and style it up!